trumanTran/playerslounge-exercise/readme.md

 ### Installing

-After cloning and navigating to the repo, run `yarn isntall`
+After cloning and navigating to the repo, run `yarn install`

 You can start up the project with either `expo start` or `yarn start`